Ohiopyle Waterfall Guide: How to See the Waterfalls in Ohiopyle State Park

 In the spring, the water roars through the slides.
 In the summer, the water levels decrease and create a natural water park.

-Though the ride down the waterslides can be quite a rough one, this could be a fun activity, especially for children.
-Even if you’re not planning on sliding, the path cut through the rocks is unique.
+Though the ride down the waterslides can be a rough one, families especially enjoy this spot during the summer months.
+Even if you’re not planning on sliding, check out the unique path cut through the rocks.

-Accessing the Natural Waterslides can be done from the parking area off of Main Street just before crossing the bridge into town.
+Access the Natural Waterslides from a small parking area off Main Street on the right, just before crossing the bridge into town.

 Alternatively, after visiting Cucumber Falls, continue on the Meadow Run Trail, just a short distance, underneath the bridge to the waterslides.